-The following exceptions to admissions procedures of Mississippi College may be made for international students applying/or the Master of Fine Arts:
+International students must meet regular admission requirements as stated above.
+However, the following exceptions to admissions procedures of Mississippi College may be made for international students applying for the Master of Fine Arts:

-- The GRE score is required by the Graduate School but Conditional Admission may be granted without the GRE score.
-The GRE test must be taken by international students prior to earning six semester hours of graduate credit.
-Failure to obtain the necessary GRE scores as required by the Graduate School will result in termination of the student's regular admission status. - The interview may take place upon arrival at Mississippi College.
+1. The GRE score is required by the Graduate School but regular admission may be granted without the GRE score.
+The GRE must be taken at least one time by all international students seeking the MFA prior to earning six semester hours of graduate credit.
+Students who have not obtained the necessary scores on the G.R.E. outlined above after one attempt may be admitted through the alternate admission requirement below: